-Person's N Name: Healthcare Provider's - Office Ph ione: Healthcare Provider's Proposed Healthcare Provider: Please initial to indicate your agreement or disagreement with each of the items listed below.
-If you are in disagreement with any of the statements, please summarize on the reverse side of this form your reasons for disagreeing, as well as your recommendations and/or treatment plans.
-Agree Disagree There is no medical reason that this person cannot participate in the proposed Behavior Support/Crisis Intervention Services.
-This person presents no symptoms receive medical treatment prior to st Support/Crisis Intervention services. arting/cont This person presents no symptoms of mental illness that should receive medical treatment prior to starting Behavior Support/Crisis Intervention services.
-There are no special medical precautions to follow during the implementation of Behavior Support/Crisis Intervention services.
-Based Upo Based Upon My Knowledge of This Person: Н He/she can participate in the proposed Behavior Support/Crisis Intervention services.
-He/she requires medical treatment that must be successfully completed prior to starting Behavior Support/Crisis Intervention services. t participate in the proposed Behavio edical reasons. r Support/(Crisis In tervention Signature of Healthca re Provider/Credentials Date
+Person's Person's Name: Healthcar Provider's - Office Phone: Healthcar Provider's re s Address: Proposed Behavior S upport/Crisis Intervention Service the items summarize recommer listed below. e on the revendations and Please initial to indicate your agreem If you are in disagreement with any rse side of this form your reasons for for treatment plans. of the statements, please Agree Disagree There is no medical reason that this person cannot participate in the proposed Behavior Support/Crisis Intervention Services.
+This person presents no symptoms receive medical treatment prior to st Support/Crisis Intervention services tarting/continuing l This person presents no symptoms medical treatment prior to starting B services.
+There are no special medical precation implementation of Behavior Support Based Up Based Upon My Knowledge of This Person: F He/she can participate in the proposed Behavior Support/Crisis Intervention services.
+He/she requires medical treatment that must be successfully completed prior to starting Behavior Support/Crisis Intervention services. t participate in the proposed Behavio redical reasons. or Support/Crisis Ir itervention Signature Signature of Healthcare Provider/Credentials Date